Dropnote/Dropnote-iOS/README.md

 List of features to be implemented in near future.

-- iCloud synchronization
+- data synchronization between devices
 - Interactive timer in _time_ step
 - Better UX in score details

 ## Contributing

-Honestly, I don't expect any contribution because it's personal project (but I'll appreciate it, anyway).
+Honestly, I don't expect much contribution in this personal project, but if you find a bug I'd appreciate an issue or pull request.

-However, I'd love to hear feedback about code design or have some discussions about used solutions.
+Primarily, I'd love to hear feedback about code design or used solutions.

 ## Acknowledgements